Phosphates, Algae, and Chlorine Demand

 That needs to be repeated: phosphates have no direct relationship with chlorine strength.
 Rather, the difference phosphates cause is in the growth rate of contaminants like algae.
 That growth rate is what raises the chlorine demand, not the phosphates themselves.

 Related: Phosphate Removal (Pillar 3)

 Visualize a green pool, full of algae.
 It’s nasty.
 Do you see it in your mind?
-A pool service tech knows to shock a pool to kill the algae, and usually it works.
-But have you ever shocked the pool, and come back the next day to see it’s still murky and green, but you have no free chlorine?
-It can happen, and it’s actually not uncommon to come back to a zero chlorine reading shortly after shocking an algae pool.
+A pool service tech knows to shock a pool to kill the algae, and usually, it works.
+But have you ever shocked the pool, and come back the next day to see it’s still murky and green, but you have almost no free chlorine?
+It’s not uncommon to come back to a zero chlorine reading shortly after shocking an algae pool.
 But how?

-Algae holds its micronutrients (like orthophosphate and nitrate) within its cell walls.
+Algae hold phosphates within their cell walls.
 So when chlorine kills it, those nutrients are released back into the water.
 And in the right conditions, a new generation of algae can grow…only to be killed by residual chlorine.
 And again, and again, and again.
+Eventually you have no more chlorine, because you lost the war of attrition.
 The IPSSA Basic Training Manual states:

 So if algae can double in 3 to 8 hours, it can multiply several times each day.
 That’s quite a burden on chlorine…on top of everything else it has to do for the water.
 Let’s go back to Richard Falk:

 "Phosphate removers should not be used to clear an existing algae bloom since the oxidation of algae will release additional orthophosphate.
 Use them after clearing algae from a pool."